Sketch/quickbuild/README.md

-# NAME

-*Quickbuild* - offline MUSH building tool

-# DESCRIPTION
+# Quickbuild

-*Quickbuild* is a Ruby script that lets you quickly lay out a MUSH area (a set of rooms connected by exits, optionally zoned and/or parented) in an easy-to-use format in a text file.
-It's smart about cardinal directions (aliases and reverse exits), &lt;b&gt;racket style exit-naming, and a few other things.
-It can build over and modify areas already built by a *Quickbuild* script, enabling easy offline management of a whole MUSH grid.
+## What is Quickbuild?

+*Quickbuild* is a tool that lets you quickly lay out and build a MUSH area.
+*Quickbuild* transforms a file containing lines of building instructions (described in detail below) into the necessary MUSH softcode to build those rooms.
+The building instructions are very compact, enabling huge or intricate grids to be built with little effort.

+*Quickbuild* has many useful features:
+- It can maintain and modify areas it already built.
+- It easily handles grids containing hundreds of rooms.
+- It allows zoning and parenting of rooms.
+- It's smart about cardinal directions (aliases and reverse exits).
+- It automatically handles, &lt;b&gt;racket style exit-naming.

-*Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any Ruby 1.9.1 or higher without installing gems or libraries.
+*Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any Ruby 1.9.3 or higher without installing gems or libraries.
 It accepts a list of filenames as arguments, and outputs uploadable MUSH code.

-# INTRODUCTION
-## What does Quickbuild do?

-*Quickbuild* is a tool that transforms a file containing lines of building instructions (described in detail below) into the necessary MUSH softcode to build those rooms.
-The building instructions are very compact, enabling huge or intricate grids to be built with little effort.

 ## Why would I want to use Quickbuild?
 Even when one is very practiced with building commands (@dig, @open, @link, and @describe), building a grid by hand can be very time-consuming and error-prone. *Quickbuild* takes a lot of the manual labor out.
 Building a suite of connected rooms is easy, and when using *Quickbuild* most of the typing one will do is writing @describes.